How Does Lean Manufacturing Work?

 Maximizing production plus minimizing waste equals higher profits – this is the lean manufacturing equation in a nutshell.
 Easier said than done, right?
 Not really.
 If you strategize an approach across the board for lean assembly manufacturing, it catches on from your production floor and sometimes even spreads to your vendors and customers.

 Empowering the entire Axenics team is a differentiator for us as a contract manufacturer.
 Everyone in production is cross-trained on multiple tasks to ensure we constantly provide top-tier service.
 We have welding technicians that also do assembly, perform leak testing and mark parts when the need arises.
-This practice enables us to keep headcount down, which reduces our overhead and maintains quality.
+This lean manufacturing practice enables us to keep headcount down, which reduces our overhead and maintains quality.

 Cross-training also allows us to take on multiple manufacturing tasks for a project or even the complete project, from design expertise to testing to completed components to shipping.
 For complex projects that we take on from start to finish, we employ the cellular manufacturing process to keep efficiency high.
 Self-directed team leaders on the floor are empowered to make decisions and push a project through production quickly.
 The belief at Axenics is that everyone here is going to do the right thing.